Assisted take-off: Mother ship (carrier) aircraft

 Another form of gravity assistance is when an aircraft is released from a larger mother ship or mother craft.
 This may be because the daughter craft is incapable of taking off normally e.g. the atmospheric flight tests of the Space Shuttle.

 Usually the rationale for such a system is to free the daughter craft from the need to climb to its release height under its own power.
 This allows the daughter craft to be designed with fewer weight and aerodynamic restrictions allowing for exotic configurations to be used or tested, for example the recent SpaceShipOne, and previously the Bell X-1 and other X-planes.

-In the interwar years, in order to achieve long ranges with the technology of the time, trials were undertaken with floatplanes piggy-backed atop flying boats.
+In the interwar years, to achieve long ranges with the technology of the time, trials were undertaken with floatplanes piggy-backed atop flying boats.
 With the floatplane carried part of the way to its destination and freed from having to use any of its own fuel in the initial climb, these combinations could deliver light but time-critical cargos faster and farther than a single individual aircraft (for example the Short Mayo Composite).

 Hot air balloons have acted as "motherships" to hang gliders and para gliders in altitude and distance record attempts.